fspaolo/makesite/README.md

 * Minimal setting (one text file => one HTML page)
 * Navigation bar generated for you (customizable if you prefer)

-If all you want is to put simple HTML content on the web, then this is the this tool might be for you.
+If all you want is to put simple HTML content on the web (such as a personal webpage), then this might be the tool you are looking for.